 There are numerous mites, bacteria and fungi that reside on or in our skin’s outer layers (epidermis).
 Some are helpful in maintaining skin pH or preventing other harmful microbes from establishing themselves.
-Others such as Ringworm (Tinea), head lice or scabies are not ‘human skin friendly’ and their presence will result in intense skin irritation or infection.
+Others such as Ringworm (Tinea), head lice or scabies are not ‘host friendly’ and their presence will result in intense skin irritation or infection.

-Fungal or mite infestation (Demodex Canis) is a more common cause of ‘mange’ in animals; in fact Alopecia areata originates from the Greek word ‘Alopekia’ – the term used to describe how wild foxes with mange shed their pelt.
+Fungal or mite infestation (Demodex Canis) is a more common cause of mange in animals; in fact Alopecia areata originates from the Greek word ‘Alopekia’ – the term used to describe how wild foxes with mange shed their pelt.

-Demodicids have worm-like attributes and – as with Pediculosis – claws & scales over its entire body so it may better anchor itself in or to the hair follicle.
-Typically they are 1-4mm in length and spend their entire life cycle in skin appendage openings – the ‘pores’ of our skin (sweat and sebaceous glands) and hair follicles.
+Demodicids have worm-like attributes and – as with Pediculosis – claws and scales over its entire body so it may better anchor itself in or to the hair follicle.
+Typically they are 1-4 mm in length and spend their entire life cycle in skin appendage openings – the pores of our skin (sweat and sebaceous glands) and hair follicles.

 Female Demodicids put down up to 25 eggs in a single follicle which becomes tightly packed as the mite larvae matures.
 This exhibits as redness, itching, irritation, blackheads, pustules or even discharge to the host’s scalp or face.
-Demodicids feed on sebaceous gland oil, the host’s body sweat, keratin & skin cell debris.
+Demodicids feed on sebaceous gland oil, the host’s body sweat, or skin cell debris.